This website is dedicated to helping New Yorkers discover and appreciate the natural world around them.

 Like the great redwood forests of California, the alpine slopes of Maine and the swamps of Jersey, New York City has a variety of nature-made ecosystems that have existed here since well before the Dutch sailed up the harbor.
 No matter how many tall buildings are raised up or fall down, New York's latitude, longitude, geological base and weather conditions remain fairly constant.

 And they are remarkable.
 Every year, on the week of the spring equinox, forsythia bushes burst into bloom in Central Park.
-They're never early; they're never late.
+They're never early; they're rarely late.
 How do they know?

 The clues and the answers are quite easy to discover if you are paying attention to what grows and blooms in every season.
 Even in the dead of winter the attuned eye (and camera) sees the buds that swell on the hazel and the slim blades of the snowdrops pushing their way to spring.